sonos/torch-to-nnef/docs/contributing/onnx_support_page.md

 property of the kernel that ran, not a missing operator, so folding either into the support glyph would blame the exporter for a runtime issue.

-`blocked` and `untested` exist for the same reason: both are cases where we have no evidence about ONNX, and reporting "no evidence" as ❌ would overstate what was measured.
+`blocked` and no-spec rows exist for the same reason: both are cases where we have no evidence about ONNX, and reporting "no evidence" as ❌ would overstate what was measured.

 ## Measuring what we cannot translate